 The first thing Susan did was send an email to Labyrinth Hill’s subscribers to gauge their interest.
 The newsletter explained the event and also told people to sign up if they wanted more updates.

 “A lot of people signed up,” Susan recalls.
 “So we took their names and made a new list that would get the updates about the conference.
 That way, we didn’t annoy the people who weren’t interested.”

 2) Streamlining registration by taking it online

-As November got closer, Susan created a registration page for the conference with Event Marketing from Constant Contact, so she wouldn’t have to keep track of all the attendees.
+As November got closer, Susan created a registration page for the conference with Constant Contact, so she wouldn’t have to keep track of all the attendees.
 She made sure to keep sending newsletters every week to remind people about the upcoming event.
 It was the first conference the Harringtons had ever hosted.

-“The Event Marketing tool really helped us pull this off,” Susan says.
+“Constant Contact really helped us pull this off,” Susan says.
 She explains that the online payment form for registrants helped streamline ticket sales, and the automatic registration helped her keep track of each guest’s status.
 That’s how she could tell, very early on, that she would need to make more preparations than she had expected — by September, almost 100 people had registered.

 “We expected around 75 attendees, but almost 150 people came,” Susan says.

 As experts in the field of lavender-growing started agreeing to show up, Susan used an online survey to ask attendees what topics they wanted the speakers to cover.